 Managing Depression Among Residents

-This is the percentage of residents exhibiting signs of depression.
+This is the percentage of residents showing signs of depression.
+Increased rates of depression may be a sign a less hospitable environment.

 Appropriate Vaccine Usage